MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/connect-salesforce-to-microsoft-cloud-app-security.md

 ---
-title: Connect Salesforce to Cloud App Security
+title: Connect Salesforce to Defender for Cloud Apps
-description: This article provides information about how to connect your Salesforce to Cloud App Security using the API connector for visibility and control over use. ms.date: 07/04/2021 ms.topic: how-to
+description: This article provides information about how to connect your Salesforce to Defender for Cloud Apps using the API connector for visibility and control over use. ms.date: 07/04/2021 ms.topic: how-to
 ---
-# Connect Salesforce to Microsoft Cloud App Security
+# Connect Salesforce to Microsoft Defender for Cloud Apps

 [!INCLUDE [Banner for top of topics](includes/banner.md)]

-This article provides instructions for connecting Microsoft  Cloud App Security to your existing Salesforce account using the app connector API.
+This article provides instructions for connecting Microsoft  Defender for Cloud Apps to your existing Salesforce account using the app connector API.
 This connection gives you visibility into and control over Salesforce use.
-For information about how Cloud App Security protects Salesforce, see [Protect Salesforce](protect-salesforce.md).
+For information about how Defender for Cloud Apps protects Salesforce, see [Protect Salesforce](protect-salesforce.md).

-## How to connect Salesforce to Cloud App Security
+## How to connect Salesforce to Defender for Cloud Apps

-1. It's recommended to have a dedicated service admin account for Cloud App Security.
+1. It's recommended to have a dedicated service admin account for Defender for Cloud Apps.

 1. Validate that REST API is enabled in Salesforce.